micahkepe/micahkepe.github.io/blog/content/neovim-setup/index.md

 version (5.1) is a little tricky as it is an older version of Luarocks.

-Honestly, I needed images in Neovim in order to even consider making the switch from Visual Studio Code, so getting this plugin working was a non-begotiable for me.
+Honestly, I needed images in Neovim in order to even consider making the switch from Visual Studio Code, so getting this plugin working was a non-negotiable for me.

 > **Note:** This particular configuration of the plugin must be run in Kitty to